mundra-aman/minimal-mistakes/_posts/2018-08-14-learning-apache-spark-streaming-API.md

     import org.apache.spark._
     import org.apache.spark.streaming._
     var ssc = new StreamingContext(sc,Seconds(1))

+Can SparkContext and StreamingContext co-exist in the same program? yes they can, first start spark session and then use its context to start any number of streaming context

+    val spark = SparkSession.builder().appName("someappname").
+    config("spark.sql.warehouse.dir",warehouseLocation).getOrCreate()
+    val ssc = new StreamingContext(spark.sparkContext, Seconds(1))

+Prior to spark 2.0.0
+sparkContext was used as a channel to access all spark functionality.
+The spark driver program uses spark context to connect to the cluster through a resource manager (YARN orMesos..). sparkConf is required to create the spark context object, which stores configuration parameter like appName (to identify your spark driver), application, number of core and memory size of executor running on worker node

+In order to use APIs of SQL,HIVE , and Streaming, separate contexts need to be created. like

+    val conf=newSparkConf()
+    val sc = new SparkContext(conf)
+    val hc = new hiveContext(sc)
+    val ssc = new streamingContext(sc)

+SPARK 2.0.0 onwards
+SparkSession provides a single point of entry to interact with underlying Spark functionality and allows programming Spark with Dataframe and Dataset APIs.
+All the functionality available with sparkContext are also available in sparkSession.
+In order to use APIs of SQL, HIVE, and Streaming, no need to create separate contexts as sparkSession includes all the APIs.
+Once the SparkSession is instantiated, we can configure Spark’s run-time config properties

 **DStreams**
 Spark streaming provides a feature called discretized stream or DStream that is a high-level abstraction.
 It represents a continuous stream of data and is represented as an RDD sequence internally.